pviotti/sayit/README.md

 hours per month, which is often enough for personal use.

 You can download SayIt in the [release section][release].
-SayIt is currently distributed as self-contained .NET Core executable, which means you won't need to install the .NET Core runtime to use it.
+SayIt is currently distributed both as self-contained .NET Core executable (which means you won't need to install the .NET Core runtime to use it) and as CLR binary artifact.

 ## Usage